You can send this tutorial to the staff of partner organizations.

 Once the ControlShift-using organization has created your partnership, ask an org admin (that is, someone at the ControlShift-using organization) to add you as a partner admin.
 Once added, you'll receive an email invitation.
 Follow the link included in the email to accept the invitation and create an account.

 On the left side of the partner admin dashboard is the main partner toolbar.
-If you click on the All Petitions link, you'll see a list of all of the petitions that are included in your partnership, and you'll see some basic information about each petition.
+If you click on the All Petitions link, you'll see a list of all of the petitions that are included in your partnership and some basic information about each petition.

 - The Signatures column shows the total number of signatures the petition has received.
 Note that depending on how your partnership is set up, all of these signers may be added to your mailing list or only the portion of those signers that have specifically opted into your list.